-NOTE The capacity parameter, the owner parameter, the cacheReadPrefetch parameter, and the segmentSize parameter are optional parameters (indicated by the placement inside the square brackets).
+Note: The parameters inside the square brackets are optional.
 You can use one or all of the optional parameters as needed to define your configuration.
 If you choose not to use any of the optional parameters, the default values of the parameters are used for your configuration.
-See Command Line Interface and Script Commands Programming Guide for a list of default values.
+See SANtricity 11.30 Command Line Interface and Script Commands Programming Guide for a list of default values.